 - In a separate tab, log in to your DNS provider.
 Then select the I'm logged in checkbox in HubSpot.

 - In the main navigation menu of your DNS provider, go to DNS > DNS settings.
 If you're not sure where to locate your DNS settings, reference the steps below for general instructions, or reach out directly to your DNS provider.
-If you are uncomfortable making these changes yourself, send this page to your IT team.
+If you are uncomfortable making these changes yourself, send this article to your IT team.
 When you're in your DNS settings, select the I'm there checkbox in HubSpot.

 - In the Update your DNS records section in HubSpot, click Copy next to the value in the Host (Name) column and paste it into the corresponding field in your DNS provider account.
 Then click Copy next to the value in the Value column and paste it into the corresponding field.